M0chaCat/meowmak/README.md

 # Installation

-To install just install [Keyman](https://keyman.com/downloads/) and add it from there Unsure on if it would work on mobile/touch stuffs so no promises!!!!!
+To install just install [Keyman](https://keyman.com/downloads/) and add it from þere Unsure on if it would work on mobile/touch stuffs so no promises!!!!!